Rotorsoft/eventually-monorepo/libs/eventually/README.md

 ### Framework Ports

-The framework provides a number of input/output ports (abstract interfaces) to help with this:
+The framework provides a number of ports (abstract interfaces) that can be used to interact with a service from the outside:

+- `app()` is the main service builder
+- `client()` can be used mainly to implement BDD style testing or to send messages directly to the service behind `app()`
+- `config()` provides .env loading and schema validation utilities
+- `log()` provides logging utilities
+- `store()` encapsulates event stream storage and retrieval

 ![Framework Ports](./assets/ports.png)